 The PMA shall ensure that the cryptographic module used in ePKI meets the requirements of FIPS 140-2 series or equivalent.
-CAs shall use the cryptographic modules validated to the previous standards.

 Cryptographic module requirements for each entity in ePKI, including eCA, Subordinate CA, RA, and subscriber, are shown in the following table.
 Each entity except the subscriber shall deem these requirements as the minimum level of cryptographic module protection.
 The levels listed in this table are defined referring to the FIPS 140-2 series.